DomainDrivenArchitecture/dda-managed-vm/README.md

               :provisioning-user ProvisioningUser   ; common user account on all nodes given above })
 ```
-The "targets.edn" has the schema of the Targets
+The "targets.edn" uses this schema.

-#### Tests
+#### VM config
-The schema is:
+The schema for the vm configuration is:
 ```clojure
 (def Bookmarks
   [{(optional-key :childs) [(recursive